Exploring the limits of no backward in time signalling: Introduction

 One of the most routine observations that we make about our world is that we cannot signal backwards in time.
 So ubiquitous is this understanding that it is often taken as one of the basic laws of Nature\footnote{In principle, general relativity seems to allow for closed time-like curves, but there is currently no evidence of this in Nature.}.
 At first glance, this remark seems straightforward.
 However, as we show here, in probabilistic theories such as quantum mechanics, the consequences of such an assertion are far more involved.
 In fact, we will see that there is a surprising amount of liberty: some theories even allow the future to affect the past, nevertheless without signalling backwards in time.

-Here, we consider the general properties of all theories which do not allow backwards-in-time signalling; in some sense these properties are the temporal equivalent of the no-signalling conditions that have played a central role in the study of non-locality \cite{Bel64,pr,BellReview}.
-The fact that the future can affect the past without signalling backward in time is then akin to the phenomenon of non-locality, in which correlations can be non-local yet don't lead to superluminal signalling.
+Here, we consider the general properties of all theories which do not allow backwards-in-time signalling; in some sense these properties are the temporal equivalent of the no-signalling conditions that have played a central role in the study of non-locality \cite{Bel64,pr1994,BellReview}.
+The fact that the future can affect the past without signalling backward in time is then akin to the phenomenon of non-locality, in which correlations can be non-local yet do not lead to superluminal signalling.

+In the case of non-locality, studying the most general correlations consistent with no-signalling, and the realisation that these were stronger than quantum correlations, led to a revolution in our understanding.
+On one hand such correlations might actually exist in nature, for example in some exotic contexts such as quantum gravity or in a future theory beyond quantum theory.
+This research is then a guide for what one should look for.
+On the other hand, if they do not exist, it is important to discover the physical principles which rule them out.
+This led to the search for principles bounding quantum correlations \cite{popescureview} and the study of quantum theory `from the outside', renewed interest in generalised probabilistic theories \cite{barrett2007} and theories beyond quantum theory, and helped forge the device independent approach to quantum information science \cite{acin2007}.
+Here we wish to explore a similar idea for temporal correlations.

 Various other aspects of causality have also been studied recently, exploring the most general causal structures which might be possible in Nature \cite{Aharonov90,giulioIndefinite,Hardy07,Oreshkov2012,Leifer13,Baumeler14,Dominic16, DAriano2016, Perinotti2016}.
 Here we use our results on no-backwards-in-time-signalling to shed further light on some of these --- in particular on the process matrix formalism for indefinite causal structures \cite{Oreshkov2012,Branciard16a,Araujo1,Oreshkov16,Abbott16,Baumeler16}, and on pre- and post-selected quantum states \cite{ABL,Aharonov1991,Aharonov,multi,Ralph2014}, two approaches which were recently shown to be related \cite{Silva2017}.
+An interesting and surprising finding is that there are pre- and post-selected quantum states involving non-trivial post-selections that nevertheless do not lead to signalling backward in time and that the set of these states precisely correspond to process matrices.